smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

    Copy this value.
 You will use it later.

-   > **Note**: If you have a blank result check that the command you issued refers to the right resource.
+   >**Note**: If you have a blank result check that the command you issued refers to the right resource.

-2. From an Azure Cloud Shell terminal that does **NOT** have an active SSH session to the build agent VM update your Fabmedical repository files by pulling the latest changes from the git repository and then updating deployment YAML files.
+2. From an Azure Cloud Shell terminal, Update your Fabmedical repository files by pulling the latest changes from the git repository and then updating deployment YAML files.

     ```bash
     cd ~/Fabmedical/content-web